 A house that rests like a cloud

-At its heart lies an open numaru-like space known as the “Gate of Life.”
-Positioned at the threshold between interior and exterior, it frames views where the city and nature meet.
-The architect describes this space as an “architectural viewfinder”—a device that draws in the outside world and invites it into the private realm.
-It is both a screen filtering external views and a permeable wall defining the boundary between inside and out.
-Here, enclosure and openness, shelter and exposure, frame and panorama coexist.
+At the center is an open, numaru-like space called the “Gate of Life.”
+Set at the seam between interior and exterior, it frames the meeting point of city and nature.
+The architect describes it as an “architectural viewfinder”: a device that edits the outside world and brings it into the private realm.
+At once a filter and a threshold, it allows enclosure and openness—shelter and exposure—to coexist.

 Project: HO-UN / Location: Jang-dong, Deokjin-gu, Jeonju-si, Jeollabuk-do, Republic of Korea / Architect: IROJE KHM Architects (HyoMan Kim) / Project team: NaeJung Park, GaYoung Kim, HeeJu Lee / Structural engineer: Eun Structre Co.Ltd. / Mechanical and electrical engineer: Yousungeng / Landscape architect: Openness Studio / Contractor: ENDO construction / Use: private house / Site area: 377.60m² / Bldg. area: 148.37m² / Gross floor area: 383.13m² / Bldg. scale: three stories above ground / Structure: RC / Exterior finishing: exposed concrete / Interior finishing: epoxy paint, vinyl paint / Completion: 2025 / Photograph: ©Sergio Pirrone (courtesy of the architect)